isomerpages/mlaw-marketingshopfront/_about-singapore/1-global-connectivity.md

 To overcome travel restrictions due to the COVID-19 pandemic, virtual and hybrid hearing arrangements are available at the Maxwell Chambers and the Singapore International Commercial Court.

-Click [here](https://www.maxwellchambers.com/2020/06/24/hybrid-and-virtual-hearings/) for more information
+Click [here](https://www.maxwellchambers.com/2020/06/24/hybrid-and-virtual-hearings/) for more information.